fhswf/MLPro/templates/new_rl_environment/new_env.rst

 Cross Reference
 ---------------

+..
 Other documents related to the environment should be referenced here.
-For example, relate howtos and the API Reference.
+For example, related howtos and the API Reference.

 + :ref:`API Reference <...>`